 Finally, the scrapbook offers a historic snapshot of the United States Air Force just as its involvement in the Vietnam War would peak following the start of Operation Rolling Thunder in March 1965.

-- Municipal University of Omaha.
+- University of Nebraska at Omaha.
 Air Force ROTC (Organization)